Size: 1.7 Linear feet

-Collection Summary: The Lorenzo James Hatch and Hatch family papers measure 1.7 linear feet and date from circa 1890-1950, with the bulk of the materials dating from 1902-1914.
-The papers consist of family correspondence, printed material, scrapbooks of printed materials and photographs, and a travel account.
+Summary: The Lorenzo James Hatch and Hatch family papers measure 1.7 linear feet and date from circa 1890-1950, with the bulk of the materials dating from 1902-1914.
+The papers consist of family correspondence, printed material, three scrapbooks of printed materials and photographs, and a travel account.
 Letters are from Lorenzo Hatch, his wife Grace Harrison Hatch, and other family members.
-Most of the collection concerns the family's time in Beijing (formerly Peking), China, from 1908-1914, while Hatch was assisting the Chinese government with creating a Bureau of Printing and Engraving.
+Most of the collection concerns the family's time in Peking (Beijing), China from 1908-1914 while Hatch was assisting the Chinese government create a Bureau of Printing and Engraving.
 The papers reveal impressions of the social and economic conditions of the Chinese, the revolutionary events of 1911 and 1912, the Pneumonic Plague epidemic in China from 1910-1911, and sight-seeing trips.
 An unprocessed addition of 0.4 linear feet includes biographical material; photographs of Hatch, his family and works of art; personal correspondence; artwork; printed material, and legal and financial records relating to the estate of Lorenzo Hatch.
 Also included is a horseshoe from Harrison Hatch's pony "Moses" (in China).